 As a figurative sculptor, Corrado first cast her work in translucent, pigmented polyester resin, a medium that required high resolution and polish to achieve the desired quality of a film still.
 Health and environmental concerns pushed her to abandon this material in favor of materials like cast stone, bronze and low fire earthenware.

-As RISD’s calligrapher, Corrado letters graduates’ names on the famous Benson diplomas each year.
-She also designs, letters and often illuminates full texts of citations and certificates.
-As a teacher at RISD, she is committed to sharing her knowledge and experience of core 3D design issues, as well as legacy processes, with the most gifted and intelligent students on the planet.
-She also expresses her creativity in spring and summer as an organic gardener.
+As RISD’s calligrapher, it is Corrado's good fortune to letter graduates’ names on the famous Benson diploma.
+Alternately, she designs, letter and often illuminates full texts of citations and certificates.
+As a teacher in RISD’s Experimental and Foundation Studies, she is committed to sharing her knowledge and experience of core 3D design issues, as well as legacy processes, with the most gifted and intelligent students on the planet.
+Not least, a substantial part of her creative exercise in spring and summer is as an organic gardener.

 - FOUND-1005-18 Studio: Spatial Dynamics

 Apparel Design Architecture Ceramics Digital + Media Experimental and Foundation Studies Film / Animation / Video Furniture Design Glass Graduate Studies Graphic Design History of Art + Visual Culture History, Philosophy + the Social Sciences Illustration Industrial Design Interior Architecture Jewelry + Metalsmithing Landscape Architecture Literary Arts + Studies Painting Photography Printmaking Sculpture Teaching + Learning in Art + Design Textiles